 Citation: Hutchinson, J. R. Mack, T. Perez Koehlmoos, and P. H. DeLeon.
 (2016).
 Lessons for health equity: Military medicine as a window to universal health insurance.
 NAM Perspectives.
 Discussion Paper, National Academy of Medicine, Washington, DC. https://doi.org/10.31478/201611a

-Category: Health (Mental and Physical)
+Category: Health (Mental & Physical)

 Health service support refers to the services which address the mental or physical well-being of military personnel.